ALTIBASE/Documents/ReleaseNotes/eng/Altibase_DataAPI_1_0_0_Release_Notes.md

 <br/>

-Altibase DataAPI 1.0.0 Release Notes
+Altibase Data API 1.0.0 Release Notes
 ===============================

 **(July 1, 2026)**

 ## 1. Overview

-The Altibase Data API is a Spring Boot–based service that provides Altibase SQL execution and query capabilities over HTTP APIs.
-Clients can perform SQL queries, execute DML/DDL statements, and leverage streaming for bulk data retrieval via either DB user authentication or JWT token–based authentication.
+The Altibase Data API is a Spring Boot-based service that provides Altibase SQL execution and query capabilities over HTTP APIs.
+Clients can perform SQL queries, execute DML/DDL statements, and leverage streaming for bulk data retrieval via either DB user authentication or JWT Bearer authentication.
 Additionally, it offers a monitoring API to query connection pool status and metric information for the Data API.

 ## 2. Key Features